zzhangjii/learning-library/workshops/vbcs/jumpstart/README.md

 ## Access Your Environment

-**After selecting the Demo Lab and Signing UP or Signin In you'll recieve and email with the URL and credentials to log into your Virtual Builder environment.**
+`After selecting the Demo Lab and Signing UP or Signing In you'll recieve an email with the URL and credentials to log into your Virtual Builder environment.`

-- Click **Launch Demo Lab**.
+- Click **Demo Lab**.

    ![](images/000JumpStart/JS3.PNG)

-- In 6 minutes the Oracle IaaS infrastructure including the Application already running and deployed will be available.
+- After Signing In, if you don't see the status bar then refresh your browser.
+In 4 minutes the Virtual Builder instance will be available.

   ![](images/000JumpStart/JS4.PNG)